CharReek/Project-5/README.md

 * ### Tips
 This section provies Users/ shopper tips on how they can become more substainable.
 This may give the shopper some ideas of what they can do to upcycle clothing they already own.
 * ### Shop
+Users can search for products in various different ways. once on the product page they also have the ability to sort the products.
+This can help users fidn what they are looking for and can even sort by price.
+This also caters to those who are on a budget giving them the opportunity to see products with in their price range.
 * ### Shopping bag
 * ### Signin/ sign out / register functionality